therealjhay/smartcontract-week/week-1/assignment/assignment.md

 ### 1. Where are they stored?
-It depends on whether they are **state variables** or **local variables**.
+The method to which structs, arrays and mappings are stored depends on whether they are called as **state** or **local**.**variables**

-**Storage (Permanent):** If declared outside a function (state variables), structs ,  arrays , and  mappings  are stored on the blockchain.
-This data is permanently stored on the blockchain.
+**Storage:** When a struct or array is declared outside a function which is called a state variables, they are stored on the blockchain, while mappings are permanently stored on the blockchain because they are not stored contigiously instead each key value pair is stored at a location computed using the keccak256 hash of the key and the mapping position in storage.
+Data stored in storage costs gas and is permanently stored on the blockchain.

-**Memory (Temporary):** If declared inside a function (local variables), structs and arrays  are stored in memory.
-This data is wiped clean after the function completes.
+**Memory:** When a struct aor arrays is declared inside a function which is called a local variables, structs and arrays  are stored in memory because structs and arrays are stored in contiguous memory locations, meaning all elements are placed next to each other in a block of memory.
+Data stored in memory is wiped clean after the function completes.

-**Mapping Exception:** Mappings can **only** exist in storage .
-You cannot create a local mapping in memory.
+**Mapping Exception:** Mappings can **only** exist in storage.
+You cannot create a local mapping in memory beacuse they are abstracted and they cannot hold data in memory like they do in storage.

 ### 2. How do they behave when executed?
 **Cost:** Writing to  storage  costs significant **gas** (money).
 Using  memory  is much cheaper.